QuaSi-Software/Documentation/docs/quasi_transient_effects.md

 Note that \(t_{shift}\) has to be set to zero at the first timestep of the simulation and \(t_{on,lower}\) and \(t_{on,upper}\) have to start couting again at every change of operation (on/off, not part-load).

 ### Exponential start-up
 While the method above describes a linear thermal power output during the heat-up of an energy system that requires the integration of sectionally defined functions, the calculation of the time-step averaged thermal power can be also performed using continious exponential functions.
-This is described for excample in the TRNSYS Type 401[^Wetter1996].
+Therefore, the general time-related function of a PT1 element can be used to model the delay of the thermal energy output.
+This is used for excample in the TRNSYS Type 401[^Wetter1996] for modulating heat pumps.
 The time span for each energy system to heat up is defined by the constant heat-up-time \(\tau_{on}\) and the cool-down time \(\tau_{off}\).
 This is not the same time span as defined above (SUT and CDT) for the linear warm-up!
 The following figure shows an exemplary operation curve, analogous to the one for linear transient effects above.
 An energy system is started from a cool basis, heated up to nominal thermal power output, then shut down and restarted before the system has cooled down completely.

 ![transient shut-down and tun-on effects exponential](fig/220223_transient_on_off.JPG)